An evening of performance presented by Haroon Mirza and Daria Khan, Mimosa House

 Elijah is a grime DJ, producer and promoter.
 He is a regular contributor to the Boiler Room, Red Bull Music Academy and Vice.
 He co-found the Grime label Butterz and is currently the associate artistic director at Lighthouse, the Brighton-based art organisation that first staged The Wave Epoch in May 2018.

 Gaia Fugazza studied at Chelsea College of Art and the Brera Art Academy, Milan.
-Her practice includes painting, sculpture and performance, incorporating her experiences of motherhood and modern life.
-Recent shows include the Zabludowicz Collection, London; Mimosa House, London; Porcino, Berlin; ‘Glasstress’, Fondazione Berengo, Venice; ‘Memorie, Villa Manin, Milan and The London Open 2015, Whitechapel Gallery, London.
+Her practice includes painting, sculpture and performances, exploring plant knowledge, reproduction and transcendental practices.
+Recent shows include, Baltic Triennial, LUX, London; Kunsthall Oslo; Mimosa House, London; the Zabludowicz Collection, London and the Whitechapel Gallery London.

 GAIKA is a musician, writer, cultural commentator, fashion designer and performer.
 His debut solo album Basic Volume – a genre-defying combination of influences including R&B, Afrobeat, dancehall and grime – is released at the end of July on Warp Records.